-It usually gives the consumer a sub-par product that will likely disappoint in its performance or durability.In so doing, it damages the reputation and integrity of the company that holds the rights to the brand.
-But it also harms the reputation of the retail store, where the consumer purchased the product.It’s this last fact that should ensure that the retailer stand alongside the brand manufacturer to work hard to rid the marketplace of fake products.
+It usually gives the consumer a sub-par product that will likely disappoint in its performance or durability.In so doing it damages the reputation and integrity of the company that holds the rights to the brand.
+But it also harms the reputation of the retail store where the consumer purchased the product.It’s this last fact that should ensure that the retailer stand alongside the brand manufacturer to work hard to rid the marketplace of fake products.
 But some buyers for retail stores seem to believe they do the consumer a service when they try to subvert the manufacturer’s chosen distribution pattern to try to find “bargains.”
-Such may be the case in the counterfeit/diversion suit brought by Sebastian Intl. against Albertson’s in Phoenix District Court (see related story, p.
-36).Learn about packaging innovation at The Packaging Conference in Orlando, February 3-5, 2014For its part, Sebastian manufactures hair care products specifically for exclusive sale through salons, and it affixes lot and tracking codes to containers so that it can determine which account bought and took delivery of each and every container.
-This tracking label, using a hologram with serial numbers, is a costly but effective way to guarantee exclusivity to the salons that Sebastian sells through.And, apparently, the label is so effective that a counterfeiting enterprise didn’t even try to copy it when it sold and then supplied a large quantity of cases of Sebastian Shaper hair spray to Albertson’s.
-It’s likely the individuals who sold the products to the retailer didn’t bother to explain about the missing holographic label with the tracking number.Still, whoever was responsible for purchasing the products at Albertson’s should have known about the label, or at the very least should have known that the company or individual selling the products wasn’t affiliated with Sebastian Intl.
+Such may be the case in the counterfeit/diversion suit brought by Sebastian Intl. against Albertson’s in Phoenix District Court (see related story p.
+36).For its part Sebastian manufactures hair care products specifically for exclusive sale through salons and it affixes lot and tracking codes to containers so that it can determine which account bought and took delivery of each and every container.
+This tracking label using a hologram with serial numbers is a costly but effective way to guarantee exclusivity to the salons that Sebastian sells through.And apparently the label is so effective that a counterfeiting enterprise didn’t even try to copy it when it sold and then supplied a large quantity of cases of Sebastian Shaper hair spray to Albertson’s.
+It’s likely the individuals who sold the products to the retailer didn’t bother to explain about the missing holographic label with the tracking number.Still whoever was responsible for purchasing the products at Albertson’s should have known about the label or at the very least should have known that the company or individual selling the products wasn’t affiliated with Sebastian Intl.
 Nor with any of that company’s distributors.
-Unless, of course, the salesperson was, in fact, a distributor with genuine Sebastian credentials.
-Even if that latter scenario turns out to be true, one must wonder why the purchasing authority at Albertson’s wasn’t suspicious about this line of products being offered for retail sale.
-But more likely, the selling organization was in fact a diverter, an individual or company that buys from one channel to sell through another.
-That definition sounds innocuous enough, but it often masks borderline or illegal activities.
-Few diverters in this gray area are without at least a hint of blemish like a lawsuit or a prosecution; by the same token, relatively few have been convicted.
+Unless of course the salesperson was in fact a distributor with genuine Sebastian credentials.
+Even if that latter scenario turns out to be true one must wonder why the purchasing authority at Albertson’s wasn’t suspicious about this line of products being offered for retail sale.
+But more likely the selling organization was in fact a diverter an individual or company that buys from one channel to sell through another.
+That definition sounds innocuous enough but it often masks borderline or illegal activities.
+Few diverters in this gray area are without at least a hint of blemish like a lawsuit or a prosecution; by the same token relatively few have been convicted.

 But why would a major retail chain like Albertson’s gamble its reputation—now considerably tarnished by the unproven charges—on a questionable opportunity to sell these products?